awsdocs/amazon-cloudwatch-user-guide/doc_source/AlarmThatSendsEmail.md

 + **Evaluation Period** is the number of the most recent periods, or data points, to evaluate when determining alarm state\.
 + **Datapoints to Alarm** is the number of data points within the evaluation period that must be breaching to cause the alarm to go to the `ALARM` state\.
 The breaching data points don't have to be consecutive, they just must all be within the last number of data points equal to **Evaluation Period**\.

-In the following figure, the alarm threshold is set to three units\.
+In the following figure, the alarm threshold for a metric alarm is set to three units\.
 The alarm is configured to go to the `ALARM` state and both **Evaluation Period** and **Datapoints to Alarm** are 3\.
 That is, when all existing data points in the most recent three consecutive periods are above the threshold, the alarm goes to the `ALARM` state\.
 In the figure, this happens in the third through fifth time periods\.
 At period six, the value dips below the threshold, so one of the periods being evaluated is not breaching, and the alarm state changes to `OK`\.
 During the ninth time period, the threshold is breached again, but for only one period\.
 Consequently, the alarm state remains `OK`\.

 ![\[Alarm threshold trigger alarm\]](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/images/alarm_graph.png)